blinklabs-io/tx-submit-api/README.md

-You can connect to either a cardano-node running locally on the host or a container running either `inputoutput/cardano-node` or `cloudstruct/cardano-node` by mapping in the correct paths and setting the environment variables or configuration options to match.
+You can connect to either a cardano-node running locally on the host or a container running either `inputoutput/cardano-node` or `blinklabs-io/cardano-node` by mapping in the correct paths and setting the environment variables or configuration options to match.

-#### Together with cloudstruct/cardano-node in Docker
+#### Together with blinklabs-io/cardano-node in Docker

-Use Docker to run both cardano-node and go-cardano-submit-api with Docker volumes for blockchain storage and node-ipc.
+Use Docker to run both cardano-node and tx-submit-api with Docker volumes for blockchain storage and node-ipc.

 ```